Wayne2Wang/Knowledge-Distillation/README.md

 # Knowledge-Distillation

+## Modified version to accept ImageNet64 downsampled data (Directly from the web)

 **TODO**:
 - [ ] Implement more efficient dataloader(FFCV/WebDataset/ImageFolder/Nvidia DALI): FFCV is the first option but it works only on Linux
 - [ ] Improve MLP model(Dropout etc.) and tune the hyperparameter for MLP training